elastic/logstash-docs-md/docs/vpr/v0-0-1-plugins-filters-elastic_integration.md

 * Value type is [path](logstash://reference/configuration-file-structure.md#path)
 * There is no default value for this setting.

-When using the GeoIp processor, this plugin does *not* have access to the GeoIp databases that are a part of the {{es}} cluster, and must be configured with locally-available database files.
+When using the GeoIp processor, this plugin does *not* have access to the GeoIp databases that are a part of the Elasticsearch cluster, and must be configured with locally-available database files.

 Databases are registered by file name, and most integrations rely on databases being present named: